Brandsma123/Brandsma123/README.md

 #### Software Engineer
 ![Software Engineer](https://media.istockphoto.com/photos/computer-coding-software-picture-id1217011961)

 I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include Java with Spring Boot, Java Script with Angular and Kotlin.
-In 2021, I am grauated from Del Institute of Technology in 2020 with major Industrial Engineering.
+I am grauated from Del Institute of Technology in 2020 with major Industrial Engineering.
 I really enjoy learning languages and frameworks like Java, JavaScript and Kotlin.

 Skills: Java / Java Script / Kotlin / HTML / Bootstrap